Dalton, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 56.7 km2, of which 56.4 km2 is land and 0.3 km2, or 0.45%, is water.
 Dalton is bordered by Cheshire to the northwest and north, Windsor to the northeast, Hinsdale to the east, Washington to the south, and Pittsfield and Lanesborough to the west.
 The town center is 5 mi northeast of downtown Pittsfield, 45 mi northwest of Springfield, and 140 mi west of Boston.

 Dalton's center of population, due to its milling history, is around the valley of the East Branch of the Housatonic River.
-Several brooks run into the river, including Wahconah Falls Brook, whose eponymous waterfalls are a small state park.
+Several brooks empty into the river, including Wahconah Falls Brook, whose eponymous waterfalls are a small state park.
 Much of the rest of town is dominated by the Berkshires, with the north being on a plateau between the peaks of North Mountain and Western Mountain, covered by the Dalton Wildlife Management Area.
 The south is dominated by Tully Mountain, whose peak is just over the Hinsdale line.
 The Appalachian Trail winds through town, passing between Tully and North Mountains through the downtown area.